boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ~~~~
 {: #riss-rate title="An Example of Handling of Replayed Initial Subscription" artwork-align="center"}

-If replayed attacks are not counted as part of the rate-limit policy, legitimate Map-Requests will be procecced as illustrate in {{riss-rate2}}.
+If replayed attacks are not counted as part of the rate-limit policy, legitimate Map-Requests will be procecced as illustrated in {{riss-rate2}}.

 ~~~~ aasvg
                   +---+                      +----+